 1. Definition of Inductive Paragraph

-If a deductive paragraph is a paragraph that places ideas or ideas at the beginning, then this will be different for inductive paragraphs.
+If a deductive paragraph is a paragraph that places ideas or ideas at the beginning, then this will be different from inductive paragraphs.
 In an inductive paragraph, an explanation must appear first.
 This is because the pattern of presentation used in inductive paragraphs is to place specific explanatory sentences first to draw general conclusions.
-Well, it can be concluded that paragraphs are paragraphs that put ideas or ideas at the end of sentences, and have a form of explanation from specific to general.
+Well, it can be concluded that paragraphs are paragraphs that put ideas or ideas at the end of sentences and have a form of explanation from specific to general.
 This conclusion can explain the difference between deductive paragraphs and deductive paragraphs.

 2. Characteristics of Inductive Paragraphs